solodev/cloud-documentation/src/Buildspec/Buildspec Details/index.md

 ...</p>
 !!!

-## Step 2: Create custom form
+## Step 2: Create a custom form

 ### Enter the formula

 Here you have two windows.
-On the left you can put the formula.
-On the right you have form preview.
+On the left, you can put the formula.
+On the right, you have the form preview.

 ><img src="../../../images/buildspec2.jpg" alt="buildspec2" style="width: 100%; display: block"></a>